Providence Market

 Key considerations for buying a townhouse in Providence include: End unit vs. interior - affects noise, natural light, and resale value; Understand exactly what the HOA maintains (often exterior only); Check shared wall sound insulation quality.
 Also watch for red flags like Shared driveways or parking issues and Evidence of water intrusion on shared walls.

-Homes in Providence currently spend an average of 89 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Providence currently spend an average of 54 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

-With a median price of $547K and homes spending an average of 89 days on market, Providence is currently a seller's market.
-There's currently 2.4 months of inventory available.
+With a median price of $521K and homes spending an average of 54 days on market, Providence is currently a balanced market.
+There's currently 4.1 months of inventory available.

 Townhouses often appreciate similarly to single-family homes in the same area while requiring less maintenance.
 End units and those with garages typically appreciate faster.